Cram Racing Enterprises

-Cram Racing Enterprises (formerly in partnership with Long Motorsports) is an American professional stock car racing team that competes in the NASCAR Xfinity Series, NASCAR Camping World Truck Series, and ARCA Menards Series.
-In the NASCAR Xfinity Series they field the No. 35 Ford Mustang part-time for Dawson Cram, in the NASCAR Camping World Truck Series they field the No. 41 Chevrolet Silverado part-time for Dawson Cram, and in the ARCA Menards Series they field the No. 94 Toyota Camry part-time for Bryce Haugeberg.
+Cram Racing Enterprises (formerly in partnership with Long Motorsports) was an American professional stock car racing team that competed in the NASCAR Xfinity Series, NASCAR Camping World Truck Series, and ARCA Menards Series.
+In the NASCAR Xfinity Series they fielded the No. 35 Ford Mustang part-time for Dawson Cram, in the NASCAR Camping World Truck Series they fielded the No. 41 Chevrolet Silverado part-time for Dawson Cram, and in the ARCA Menards Series they fielded the No. 94 Toyota Camry part-time for Bryce Haugeberg.

 History

-Team History

-The team has existed since the start of Cram’s racing career in 2007 and has fielded his cars in Dwarf Cars, Bandolero’s, Legend Car’s, Pro Truck’s, and Late Model Stock Car’s in addition to his racing in the National Touring Series of the NASCAR Xfinity Series, NASCAR Camping World Truck Series, and ARCA Menards Series.
+The team existed since the start of Cram’s racing career in 2007 and fielded his cars in Dwarf Cars, Bandolero’s, Legend Car’s, Pro Truck’s, and Late Model Stock Car’s in addition to his racing in the National Touring Series of the NASCAR Xfinity Series, NASCAR Camping World Truck Series, and ARCA Menards Series.

 ARCA Menards Series

 2020

 In a partnership with Fast Track Racing, Cram Racing Enterprises would make their debut in the ARCA Menards Series West in the 2020 season-finale at Phoenix with Erickson in the No. 10 Chevrolet and Chris Hacker in the No. 12 Toyota.
 Hacker joined the team to make one start in 2020.